BarKetPlace/dres/README.md

 ## LICENSE
 All hospital monitoring systems have different installations environment and specificities.
-To enable a wide usage, we believe that any variation of these scripts, required to adapt them to a new IT environment should remain open source.
+To enable a wide usage, we believe that any variation of these scripts, required to adapt them to a new IT environment, should remain open source.
 We therefore chose to license this project under GNU GENERAL PUBLIC LICENSE Version 3.

 ## Content